 When you’re ready for a nosh, head to Cosmos Cafe & Pizzeria, which serves Italian classics and of course, pizza.
 Choose between eating in the warm, casual dining room or outside on the patio on the pier.
 Cosmos is open from 9 AM to sunset every day.

-Denlor-Wiggins Pass State Park
+Find Nature at Denlor-Wiggins Pass State Park

-You’ll find one of the most beautiful State Parks in Florida just off of the Naples coastline on a small barrier island.
+You’ll find one of the most beautiful state parks in Florida just off of the Naples coastline on a small barrier island.
 Denlor-Wiggins Pass State Park is one of the best things to do in Naples with kids!

-Over 199 acres, Denlor-Wiggins Pass State Park has pristine stretches of beach, but 80% of that land is actually submerged mangrove swamps!
+Over 199 acres, Denlor-Wiggins Pass State Park has pristine stretches of beach, but 80% of that land is actually submerged in mangrove swamps!
 Here you’ll find wildlife like dolphins, manatees, and sea turtles!

 Because the park is plentiful in waterways, take a kayak, canoe, or paddle board on the water!
 The backwaters of the Cocohatchee River provide more shade.
 If you’re looking for more of a workout, hit the beach where the waves are bound to make you paddle harder.